See the latest updates on Gannon's response to COVID-19.

 Keep in mind that Gannon courses are available on a first- come, first-served basis.
 If there are not enough students interested in a course, that course may not be offered during that semester.

 Gannon University’s Office of Admissions will grant the final decision on admissions.
-To ensure that a student’s experience at Gannon will enhance his/her high school performance, we ask that students work with the high school guidance counselor or principal to avoid any conflict with regular school work while attending classes at Gannon University.
+To ensure that a student’s experience at Gannon will enhance his/her high school performance, we ask that students work with the high school counselor or principal to avoid any conflict with regular school work while attending classes at Gannon University.

 Admission as a High School Dual Enrollee does not constitute admission to a four-year degree program at Gannon University.
 We welcome students to apply early in their senior year for a major of their choice.